Lackeyt/CoinCounter-/Readme.md

 ## Description

-This application will take in currency number in (USD) and convert it inot change needed in quarters, dimes, nickels and pennies.
+This application will take in currency number in (USD) and convert it into change needed in quarters, dimes, nickels and pennies.

 ## Setup/Installation Requirements